 Exploratory analyses

-The target article conducted separate analyses for the control neutral condition and the contrast between the two information conditions, and as exploratory supplementary analyses we ran the three conditions together in the same ANOVA model.
+The target article conducted separate analyses for the control neutral condition and the contrast between the two information conditions.
+As supplementary exploratory analyses, we ran the three conditions together in the same ANOVA model.
+Such allowed us to compare the participants’ perceptions of controllability across the control and experimental conditions.
+We could also further compare the effects of the manipulation between physically-based and mental-behavioral stigmas across conditions.

-We further aimed to explore correlations between perceived stability, perceived controllability, affective reactions, and helping behavior.
+We further aimed to evaluate which conditions were the most-least stigmatized, as informed by the extremities in the ratings and the stability of ratings across conditions.
+In addition, we aimed to explore correlations between perceived stability, perceived controllability, affective reactions, and helping behavior.

-Given that “child abuse” is an outlier item, in case we fail to find support for the predicted hypotheses, we planned to rerun the same analyses without this item.
+Given that “child abuse” is an outlier item, we planned to rerun the same analyses without this item if we failed to find support for the predicted hypotheses.

-Outliers and exclusions
+Exclusions

-We have done our best to structure the survey in a way that would minimize the need for exclusions and outliers, and have a preference for reporting based on the full sample.
-However, if we fail to find support for the hypotheses we will supplement our analyses with outlier exclusion: We would detect and exclude the (univariate) outliers by using the Median Absolute Deviation (MAD), with a cutoff of 3 standard deviations above or below the mean.
-In such a case we will report findings both before and after exclusions, and note differences in the findings.
+Our reporting will focus on the full sample of participants who completed the study.
+We predetermined exclusions that we will examine in one additional joint analysis in case we fail to find support for our predictions.
+Our exclusion criteria is as follows: 1) low proficiency of English (self-report < 5, on a 1-7 scale), 2) self-reporting not being serious about filling in the survey (self-report < 4, on a 1-5 scale), 3) self-reporting to have seen or done the survey before.
+In such a case, we will report and compare both the pre and post exclusion findings and summarize the differences.

 Results